deriv-com/flutter-chart/docs/how_chart_lib_works.md

 ***The data that are in Visible area between **rightBoundEpoch**, **leftBoundEpoch**, **topBoundEpoch**, **bottomBoundEpoch** will be painted by these methods.***

+# Painting chart data
+when the list of data changes(by scrolling, zooming, or receiving new data) we need to update the chart.
+There are 3 steps that the chart requires to do when these variables change in order to update its components(including mainSeries, indicators, Barrier, markers, ... ).

+1. The chart goes through its components and notifies them about the change.
+Each of these components then updates their visible data inside the new (leftEpoch, rightEpoch) range.
+ Then they can determine what are their min/max value (quote/price).

+2. The chart then asks every component their min/max values through their `minValue` and `maxValue` getters to calculate the overall min/max of its Y-Axis range.
+ Any component that is not willing to be included in defining the Y-Axis range can return `double.NaN` values as its min/max.
+ Then if this component had any element outside of the chart's Y-Axis range that element will be invisible.

+3. The conversion functions always return the converted x, y values based on the updated variables (Left/right bound epoch, min/max quote, top/bottom padding).
+ The chart will pass these conversion functions along with a reference to its canvas and some other variables to ChartData class to paint their visible data.

 # Cross-hair
 We have a `StatefulWidget` **CrosshairArea** that places this area on top of the chart to display candle/point details on longpress.
 It contains three other StatelessWidgets named **CrosshairDetails** (The details to show on a crosshair) and **CrosshairLinePainter** (A custom painter to paint the crosshair `line`) and **CrosshairDotPainter** (A custom painter to paint the crosshair `dot`).